 What is Amazon Choice?

-Amazon’s Choice is a classification given by Amazon to listings that best fit a buyer’s search query, based on a series of algorithms.
-It’s displayed as a black banner with white and orange lettering that reads “Amazon’s Choice”.
-It’s shown on the search result page’s featured listing carousel, but note that not all search results pages have one.
+Amazon’s Choice is a distinction given by Amazon to listings that best fit a buyer’s search query, based on a series of algorithms.
+It’s displayed as a black banner with white and orange lettering on the Amazon app and website.
+If available, you’ll find it on the search results page in a listing carousel called “More Results”.
+That’s under Sponsored listings and above non-featured listings.

-The Amazons Choice badge is also displayed on the Amazon app.
-As above, it’s shown on the “Featured” search results page, under Sponsored listings and above non-featured listings.
+Also, unlike sponsored ads, it doesn’t go away once the campaignSellers and vendors have a variety of ad… More budget runs out.
 As you can see below, there’s a brief delay between the time a product runs out of stock and the time the badge is taken away.

 Amazon’s Choice and Voice Shopping

 So, how does the badge play into it?
-As seen on the official Alexa Voice Shopping FAQ section, Amazon’s Choice also happens to be Alexa’s first choice.
+As seen on the official Alexa Voice Shopping page, Amazon’s Choice also happens to be Alexa’s first choice.
 But only if its owner never bought that particular item before on Amazon, or the one they bought is no longer available with a Prime offer.

-3 Things You Should Know About Amazon’s Choice
+Things You Should Know About Amazon’s Choice

 - It’s only available for in-stock Prime eligible offers.
 This doesn’t mean that the buyer will always end up ordering a Prime item, with or without the Buy BoxThis refers to the situation where a sel… More.
-But it goes to show that one FBA unit alone (even if it’s a competitors) can affect the badge’s continuity.
+But it goes to show that one FBA unit alone (even if it’s a competitor’s) can affect the badge’s continuity.

 How to Get the Amazon’s Choice Badge